gravitational/teleport/docs/2.7/admin-guide.md

 In addition to logging `session.start` and `session.end` events, Teleport also records the entire stream of bytes going to/from standard input and standard output of an SSH session.

+Teleport can store the recorded sessions in an [AWS S3 bucket](#using-dynamodb) or in a local filesystem (including NFS).

 The recorded sessions are stored as raw bytes in the `sessions` directory under `log`.
 Each session consists of two files, both are named after the session ID: